Batched Point Location in SINR Diagrams via Algebraic Tools: Batched point location in the plane

 Finally, in the third version (Section~\ref{sec:approx}), we do not make any assumptions on the location of the devices (either transmitters or receivers).
 As a result of this, we might not be able to give a definite answer in borderline instances.
-Specifically, given $n$ transmitters and $m$ receivers, we compute (in total time near-linear in $n+m$), for each receiver $q$, its unique candidate transmitter $s$ and a value $\EE(q)$, such that, if $\EE(q)$ is sufficiently greater than $\beta$, then $q$ surely receives $s$, if $\EE(q)$ is sufficiently smaller than $\beta$, then $q$ surely does not receive $s$, and otherwise, $q$ may or may not receive some transmitter (i.e., $\EE(q)$ lies in the \emph{uncertainty interval}).
+Specifically, given $n$ transmitters and $m$ receivers, we compute (in total time near-linear in $n+m$), for each receiver $q$, its unique candidate transmitter $s$ and a value $\EE(q)$, such that (a)~if $\EE(q)$ is sufficiently greater than $\beta$, then $q$ surely receives $s$, (b)~if $\EE(q)$ is sufficiently smaller than $\beta$, then $q$ surely does not receive $s$, and (c)~otherwise, $\EE(q)$ lies in the \emph{uncertainty interval}, and $q$ may or may not receive some transmitter .
 We first present a solution for which the uncertainty interval is $[2^{-\alpha/2}\beta,2^{\alpha/2}\beta)$, i.e., a constant-factor approximation.
 We then generalize it so that the uncertainty region is $[(1-\eps)\beta,(1+\eps)\beta)$, for any $\eps > 0$, i.e., a PTAS.
 We consider both the uniform- and arbitrary-power settings.